 Has been an alternate member of our board of directors since 2002.
 Previously served as a regular member of our board of directors from 1967 until 2002.
-He is also general director of Laredo Autos, S.A. de C.V., Auto Express Rapido Nuevo Laredo, S.A. de C.V, Consorcio Industrial de Exportacion, S.A. de C.V., and an alternate member of the board of directors of Vitro, S.A.
+He is also general director of Laredo Autos, S.A. de C.V., Auto Express Rapido Nuevo Laredo, S.A. de C.V., Consorcio Industrial de Exportacion, S.A. de C.V., and an alternate member of the board of directors of Vitro, S.A.
 He is father of Tomas Brittingham Longoria, a member of our board of directors.

-Tomas Milmo Santos

-Has been an alternate member of our board of directors since 2001.
+Tomas Milmo Santos Has been an alternate member of our board of directors since 2001.
 He is Chief Executive Officer and member of the board of directors of Axtel, S.A. de C.V., a telecommunications company that operates in the local, long distance and data transfer market.
-He is also

-Mexico and the Universidad de Monterrey.
+He is also a member of the board of directors of Coparmex, Cemex Mexico and the Universidad de Monterrey.
 Mr. Milmo Santos is nephew of Lorenzo H. Zambrano, our chief executive officer and chairman of our board of directors, and a nephew of Lorenzo Milmo Zambrano, a member of our board of directors.